yahoo/squidb/README.md

 }

-// This is how you'd set up a database instance public class MyDatabase extends AbstractDatabase {
+// This is how you'd set up a database instance public class MyDatabase extends SquidDatabase {

     private static final int VERSION = 1;